antigenomics/vdjdb-db/README.md

 The final database assembly can be found in the ``database/`` folder upon execution of ``BuildDatabase.groovy`` script:

 * ``vdjdb_full.txt`` - combined chunks with TCRalpha/beta records, antigen information, etc. All method and meta information are collapsed into two columns with corresponding names.
 VDJdb scores and CDR3 fixing information for TCR alpha and beta are given in separate columns.
+This is the raw version of VDJdb.
 * ``vdjdb.txt`` - a collapsed version of database used for annotation of single-chain TCR sequencing data by VDJdb-standalone software.
 Each line corresponds to either TCR alpha or TCR beta record as specified by the ``gene`` column.
 TCR records coming from the same alpha-beta pair have the same index in ``complex.id`` column.
-In case ``complex.id`` is equal to ``0`` a record doesn't have either TCRalpha or TCRbeta chain information
+In case ``complex.id`` is equal to ``0`` a record doesn't have either TCRalpha or TCRbeta chain information.
+This table is used by VDJdb-standalone and VDJdb-server.
 * ``vdjdb.meta.txt`` - metadata for ``vdjdb.txt`` table, used by VDJdb-standalone and VDJdb-server.
 * ``vdjdb.slim.txt`` - a slim database used for annotation of single-chain TCR sequencing data by VDJdb-standalone software.
 This is a collapsed version of ``vdjdb.txt`` containing unique records for each CDR3:antigen pair and comma-separated lists of values for other columns (``*.segm``,``mhc.*``, ``complex.id`` and ``reference.id``).
+This table can be easily parsed with R and Python/Pandas, it is intended for end users exploring VDJdb.
 * ``vdjdb.slim.meta.txt`` - metadata for ``vdjdb.slim.txt`` table.